awakari/client-sdk-go/README.md

 See the [int_test.go](int_test.go) for the complete test code example.

 Before using the API, it's necessary to initialize the client.
-When using a self-hosted core system the initialization should be like follows:
+When using a hybrid deployment the initialization should be like follows:

 ```go
 package main